Trapped particle evolution driven by residual gas collisions: The Energy Transfer Distribution

 {To convert this into the ensemble energy transfer distribution, we must average over the relative velocity distribution.
-As shown in Appendix C, this can be very well approximated by the Maxwell Boltzmann distribution that describes the background gas in the rest frame.
+As shown in Appendix D, this can be very well approximated by the Maxwell Boltzmann distribution that describes the background gas in the rest frame.
 We also account for the difference in the fluxes in the background gas by adding a velocity weight.
-Furthermore, the probability of a collision occurring depends on the velocity, so we must also add a velocity cross-section weighting which cancels out with the velocity cross-section in the denominator of Eqn. \ref{Pv_equation}.
+Furthermore, the probability of a collision occurring depends on the velocity, so we must multiply by a velocity-dependent cross section that cancels out with the one in the denominator of Eqn. \ref{Pv_equation}.
 We normalize by the total ensemble averaged velocity-weighted cross-section to ensure unit probability when the distribution is integrated over all energies.
-This gives us the expression:}
+This gives us the expression}

 {To find the energy transfer distribution function $P_t(E)$, for our comparison with measurements of a $^{87}$Rb sensor ensemble exposed to an Ar gas, we first calculated the scattering amplitudes $\mathcal{F}_v(\theta)$ using the interaction potential for Rb+Ar from Ref.~\cite{Medvedev2018} as input to a single channel quantum scattering computation as described in Ref. \cite{Booth2019}.
 We then used these values as input to Eqn.~\ref{PtEquation} to find $P_t(E)$.
-The results are shown in Figure \ref{PtCurves}.}
+The results are shown in Figure \ref{PtCurves}.}\\